-The stately house registered in the National Registry of Historic Homes, was designed by architect Bruce Price of New York who also designed Osborne Hall and Welch Hall at Yale University.
+The stately Sterling House is found within the Stratford Center Historic District, part of the National Registry of Historical Places.
+It was designed by Bruce Price of New York who also designed Osborne Hall and Welch Hall at Yale University.
 The homestead’s lawns and gardens were originally planned by Frederick Law Olmsted, who was the landscape architect of New York’s Central Park.

 Cordelia Sterling, the daughter of Captain John Sterling, later donated the gift of the Sterling Homestead, house and park, in memory of her father, to the people of Stratford and the surrounding areas.
 She died in 1931 and according to her wishes; Sterling House has been utilized as a community center beginning in 1932.